 to collect systematic information to see if their opinions are supported by facts.

-Information from the A-B-C form can be used to summarize a behavioral episode as outlined on the
+Information from the A-B-C form can be used to summarize a behavioral episode.

 When the worker was asked her opinion about what was Jack trying to “say” at the time he pinched her,

 she thought he was saying “Leave me alone, I want to stay in the chair.”
 In this situation, the “function”

 of Jack’s behavior may have been to continue with a preferred activity (sitting in the chair).